 Maximising benefits for cancer patients

 We identify untapped potential.
 Opportunities in cancer research can easily be identified using common sense and scientific evidence, potentially leading to pragmatic solutions for patients in need.
-The Anticancer Fund's focus areas translate directly into the selection of individual research projects.

 Improving survival rates